-Jeffrey Epstein’s Friend Jean-Luc Brunel Reportedly Drugged, Raped Models
+Jeffrey Epstein’s Friend, Jean-Luc Brunel, Reportedly Drugged, Raped Models

 — The Daily Beast (@thedailybeast) August 17, 2019

 As The Inquisitr previously reported, two alleged victims of Epstein’s are suing his estate.
 They claim that Epstein’s female accomplice lured them into a sex trafficking ring.
-According to the victims, who were reportedly 18- and 20-years old at the time, Epstein’s recruiter used promises of money to get them into Epstein’s home, where he then sexually assaulted them.
+According to the victims, who were reportedly 18- and 20-years-old at the time, Epstein’s recruiter used promises of money to get them into Epstein’s home, where he then sexually assaulted them.

 Epstein’s longtime associate Ghislaine Maxwell and three unnamed female members of his household staff are also the subject of a lawsuit.
 In addition to Epstein’s estate, Jennifer Araoz is suing the four women, whom she claims acted as recruiters for the underage sex ring.

-According to Attorney General William Barr, Epstein’s co-conspirator’s are not off the hook following the financier’s suicide and will face charges as the investigation proceeds.
+According to Attorney General William Barr, Epstein’s co-conspirators are not off the hook following the financier’s suicide and will face charges as the investigation proceeds.